gabrielfy/laravel-boilerplate/README.md

 ### License

-The project is open-source software licensed under the [MIT license] (LICENSE.md).
+The project is open-source software licensed under the [MIT license](LICENSE.md).